AshampooSystems/boden/docs/docs/reference/ui/styler.md

 	Adds a new `condition` named `name` that stylesheets can match against.
-	If a condition with `name` already exists it will be overriden and all registered View stylesheets will be updated if they are conditioned based on the name.
+	If a condition with `name` already exists it will be overriden and all registered stylesheets will be updated accordingly.

 ## Conditions